 We have a Christmas tree; it has a star on top that I made at kindergarten when I was five.
 Our tradition is that the tree doesn’t go up until after my birthday in mid-December.
 I have enforced this like an undeniable law of the universe since I was about seven.
 We’d drop my friends home after my birthday party and then go and pick up a tree.
 My son will be shocked when he learns that other families put their trees up before his mother’s birthday!

 A more recent tradition is my husband giving my mother a packet fruit mince pies.
 This tradition evolved out of an awkward moment the first time my (not-yet) husband joined my side of the family for Christmas.
-Arriving off the plane, my husband was unpacking as my mum told us all how it seemed every sales rep she dealt with had given her a packet of fruit mince pies for Christmas and if she saw another mince pie …… What had my husband brought as a token, hostess gift for my mum?
-You guessed it – a packet of fruit mince pies.
+Arriving off the plane, my husband was unpacking as my mum told us all how it seemed every sales rep she dealt with had given her a packet of fruit mince pies for Christmas and if she saw another mince pie …… What had my husband brought as a hostess gift for my mum?
+A packet of fruit mince pies!
 My husband presented them to her with a sheepish grin – to which my mum burst into hysterics.
 This is now a set piece every Christmas day.
 My mum looks forward to this tradition so much she’s already texted my husband to let him know she’s seen mince pies out in the shops!

 If you’d like to foster a few more Christmas traditions, I’d suggest you skip searching on Pinterest and instead have a good think about what gave you the most laughs last year.